FEDERAL DIRECT STUDENT LOAN

-Centenary offers two graduate programs: Master of Business Administration (MBA) and Master of Arts in Teaching (MAT).
-A graduate student may borrow under the Federal Direct Student Loan Program as long as they are seeking one of our graduate degrees.
+A Centenary graduate student may borrow under the Federal Direct Unsubsidized Student Loan Program.
 Centenary does not participate in the Graduate PLUS Loan Program, because the Federal Direct Loan limits are enough to cover the cost of attendance.

 After the student initiates the admissions process, the Free Application for Federal Student Aid (FAFSA) should be filed.
 Centenary's FAFSA code is 002003.
 Once their FAFSA has been processed, students should contact the Financial Aid Office to discuss their borrowing needs.